IGBIllinois/CoreBillingService/README.md

 # Installing
 ## Requirements
 * Windows 7 or 10, 32 or 64 bit
 * .NET Framework 4.8.
 The installer should install this.
-It can be downloaded manually from [https://support.microsoft.com/en-us/help/4503548/microsoft-net-framework-4-8-offline-installer-for-windows](https://support.microsoft.com/en-us/help/4503548/microsoft-net-framework-4-8-offline-installer-for-windows)
+It can also be downloaded manually from [https://support.microsoft.com/en-us/help/4503548/microsoft-net-framework-4-8-offline-installer-for-windows](https://support.microsoft.com/en-us/help/4503548/microsoft-net-framework-4-8-offline-installer-for-windows)
 * Windows 7 TLS 1.1/1.2 support.
 KB314025.
 This can be installed through Windows Update as optional update.
 It can also be manually installed by going to [https://www.catalog.update.microsoft.com/search.aspx?q=kb3140245](https://www.catalog.update.microsoft.com/search.aspx?q=kb3140245)

 ## Installation